 "Why?
 Did you want to switch over to Spike?"
 His tone was gently teasing.

 She laughed softly.
-"No. As in please god no." She buried her head tighter into his chest, whispered, "It's just that you have Faith now, too."
+"No. As in please God no." She buried her head tighter into his chest and whispered, "It's just that you have Faith now, too and she's not big with sharing."

 "And I imagine that there will be quite a bit of adjustment for all of us.
 But you were my first slayer and you will always be that.
 My relationship with Faith doesn't change that."